pscally1005/pscally1005.github.io/_posts/recipes/finger-food/2023-09-20-trail-ball.markdown

 - ball
 Description: Trail mix is one of my favorite snacks, and these bites take that idea, and instead blend them together to get bites of sweet and salty trail mix in every bite.
 The texture contrast between the crunchy nuts and chewy raisins makes them even more enjoyable to eat.
 For other no bake bite sized snacks, check out my <a href="/recipes/energy-bites">No Bake Energy Bites</a>, <a href="/recipes/chickpea-chows">Chickpea Chows</a>, or my <a href="/recipes/carrot-cake-bites">Carrot Cake Energy Bites</a>
 Instructions:
 - In a bowl, mash the banana with a fork.
 Roughly chop the raisins and nuts.
-Mix in the rest of the ingredients<br><br>
+Mix in the rest of the ingredients

 - Roll into balls and place on a plate.
 Let chill in the fridge for an hour to harden
 ---